dwavesystems/demos/maze/README.rst

   #. .#. ._
   #########

-The above ascii figure is a visualization of a maze and the path through said maze.
+The above ASCII figure is a visualization of a maze and the path through said maze.

 Usage